cescarez/pothos-react/README.md

 * Inbox: Badge for unread messages
 * Request List: Styling for pending/unconfirmed requests.
 * Owner Dashboard: Pagination of list of sitters.
+* Sitter Dashboard: Map of owners that have sent requests (marker color == request status)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.